-40,000 victims estimated by the national truth commissions - among whom were detained, tortured, executed, disappeared.
-Despite transitioning to democracy in 1988-89, Chile retained some institutional legacies of the dictatorship, such as the police organization and core elements of the 1980 Constitution, written in the apex of the regime.
-Thirty years after the redemocratization, the country has experienced one the largest social protests in the history of Global South (Carnegie Endowment for International Peace 2021), named Estallido Social, which gathered over 3,700,000 people and pressured the incumbent right-wing government to initiate a new constituent process, whose turnout was all time high in Chilean democracy - but end up with rejecting all the constitutional text proposals.
+Chile is a country that has extreme political events in its history.
+The country endured a violent military regime from 1973 to 1989, which resulted in nearly 40,000 victims estimated by the national truth commissions - among whom were detained, tortured, executed, disappeared.
+Despite transitioning to democracy in 1988-89, Chile retained some institutional legacies of the dictatorship, such as the police organization and core elements of the 1980 Constitution, written in the peak of the regime.
+Thirty years after the redemocratization, the country has experienced one the largest social protests in the history of Global South (Carnegie Endowment for International Peace, 2021), named Estallido Social, which gathered over 3,700,000 people.
+The protests pressured the incumbent right-wing government to initiate a new constituent process, whose turnout was all time high in Chilean democracy - but end up with rejecting all the constitutional text proposals.